Monitoring Coronal Mass Ejections

 Our Sun, a colossal ball of plasma, is a dynamic entity, constantly emitting flares, eruptions, and streams of charged particles.
 Among these phenomena are Coronal Mass Ejections (CMEs), massive expulsions of solar material that can travel millions of miles per hour and pose significant risks to Earth’s infrastructure and technology.
 To monitor these solar storms and assess their potential impact, scientists rely on a network of specialized instruments, including the newly developed Compact Coronagraph (CCOR-1).

-The CCOR-1 is a cutting-edge instrument designed to reside on the Sun-Pointing Platform (SPP) of the Geostationary Operational Environmental Satellite (GOES)-U. The GOES-U satellite, the final in the GOES-R Series, is scheduled for launch in April 2024 and will provide a comprehensive suite of Earth observations, including weather monitoring, oceanography, and space weather surveillance.
+The CCOR-1 is a cutting-edge instrument designed to reside on the Sun-Pointing Platform (SPP) of the Geostationary Operational Environmental Satellite (GOES)-U. The GOES-U satellite, the final in the GOES-R Series, launched in April 2024 and will provide a comprehensive suite of Earth observations, including weather monitoring, oceanography, and space weather surveillance.

 CCOR-1, funded by the National Oceanic and Atmospheric Administration (NOAA) and managed by the National Aeronautics and Space Administration (NASA), will play a pivotal role in alerting our planet about solar storms.
 By capturing high-resolution images of the Sun’s coronal white-light, CCOR-1 will enable scientists to determine the size, velocity, and density of CMEs with unprecedented precision.